-- Expense Ratio: The iShares JPMorgan USD Emerging Markets Bond ETF comes with an expense ratio of 0.39%.
-While it’s not the lowest on the list, the expense ratio is competitive.
+- Cost: The iShares JPMorgan USD Emerging Markets Bond ETF comes with an expense ratio of 0.39%.
+While not the lowest on the list, the fees are competitive.

 - Dividend Growth: Over the past few years, the EMB hasn’t seen much by way of dividend growth.
 Nonetheless, with a dividend yield that’s in line with or above the high-dividend paying utilities sector, the ETF is an attractive option for income investors.

-Although the iShares JPMorgan USD Emerging Markets Bond ETF isn’t a major competitor in terms of price appreciation, it’s one of the most impressive emerging markets ETFs for dividends
+Although the iShares JPMorgan USD Emerging Markets Bond ETF isn’t a major competitor in terms of price appreciation, it’s one of the most impressive emerging markets funds for dividends.

 At the same time, due to investments in emerging market government bonds rather than stocks, the risk of investing in these often high-volatility markets is greatly reduced.
 As such, the EMB ETF is worth a look.